Kyle McCord

-Kyle McCord (born September 19, 2002) is an American football quarterback for the Ohio State Buckeyes.
+Kyle Allen McCord (born September 19, 2002) is an American professional football quarterback for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and Syracuse Orange.
+McCord was selected by the Eagles in the sixth round of the 2025 NFL draft.

-Early life and high school career
+Early life

-McCord grew up in Mount Laurel, New Jersey and attended St. Joseph's Preparatory School in Philadelphia, Pennsylvania.
-He received his first college scholarship offer from Central Michigan before the start of his freshman year of high school.
+McCord grew up in Mount Laurel, New Jersey and attended St. Joseph's Preparatory School in Philadelphia, Pennsylvania, where he was teammates with future fellow Buckeye Marvin Harrison Jr. He received his first college scholarship offer from Central Michigan before the start of his freshman year of high school.
 As a sophomore, he passed for a school-record 2,883 yards and 35 touchdown passes.
 McCord passed for 2,399 yards and 31 touchdowns during his junior season before missing the final four games due to injury.
 He was named the Pennsylvania Gatorade Player of the Year as a senior after completing 65 percent of his passes while throwing for 1,582 yards and 21 touchdowns.
 McCord finished his high school career with 6,887 passing yards, a Philadelphia Catholic League record, and 88 touchdown passes.

 McCord was initially rated a four-star recruit and committed to play college football at Ohio State during his sophomore year over offers from Texas A&M, Penn State, Mississippi State, and Michigan State.
 He was later reranked as a five-star prospect by 247Sports as a junior.